 Here’s something much more pleasant: my new hanging baskets!

-3 Comments on “Some advice on writing”
+3 responses to “Some advice on writing”

 I once reviewed a proposal on which the previous reviewer (we reviewed in pairs) wrote “What is this guy smoking?” on the top.
 It became a legend in our review process.